 M.S. students typically take 2 to 2.5 years, and upon graduation about 25-30% go on to the PhD (by taking and passing the written qualifying exam and forming a Ph.D. committee), and the rest go into professional positions, in a range from operational positions to consulting and communications.

-The Ph.D. takes usually an additional 4-5 years past M.S., though we don't require M.S. to start Ph.D., a decision that is negotiated between your advisor and you.
-The total time from start of graduate school to Ph.D. averages 5-7 years.
+The Ph.D. takes usually an additional 4-5 years past M.S., though we don't require M.S. to start Ph.D.
+Rather, the choice to do an M.S. first is a decision that is negotiated between you and your advisor.
+The total time from start of graduate school to Ph.D. averages 5-6 years.
 The Ph.D. goal is to train scholars who create and communicate new knowledge.
-It's a long road that not everyone completes, faculty jobs are hard to get, you have to be willing to move to just about anywhere in the world, and the first part of life post-PhD is usually a couple of 1-2 year post-doctoral positions.
+It's a long road that not everyone completes, faculty jobs are hard to get, relocation is common.
+Most of our Ph.D.s will also complete one or two short-term (1-2 year) post-doctoral positions prior to landing a permanent position.
 About a 1/3 will go into academia, 1/3 into grant-funded research (mostly public sector), and 1/3 into consulting, operational, or private sector type positions.
 Who your advisor is matters as much as where you went.

 We highly encourage our own B.S. degree students to consider graduate degrees at other institutions, especially if your long-term goal is a career in research and a Ph.D.